 The difference between these two studies was the eligibility criteria.
 Eligibility for the difficult recruitment example (bottom graph) was more stringent, and to a lesser extent, the study was also slightly less appealing to potential participants.

-And even though the second graph looks very similar to the first graph overall, the scale is very different—the bottom graph represents the more difficult criteria, and slightly less appealing nature of the study, which resulted in needing over 3,000 patient enquiries to gain 10 randomizations.
+And even though the second graph looks very similar to the first graph overall, the scale is very different—the bottom graph represents the more difficult criteria, and slightly less appealing nature of the study, which resulted in needing over 3,000 patient inquiries to gain 10 randomizations.

 It’s easy to look at the protocol for a more difficult study (like the second study in our previous example) and think that if the eligibility criteria are stricter and the study is less appealing, it might only be twice as hard to recruit.
 However, in the case of our previous example, it’s not a matter of a study being twice or three times as hard to recruit for as an average study—it’s eight times as difficult.
 And that makes a very big difference.